openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager.md

 getProfileByExtensionAbilitySync(moduleName: string, extensionAbilityName: string, metadataName?: string): Array\<string\>

-Obtains the JSON strings of the profile based on the given module name, ExtensionAbility name, and metadata name.
+Obtains the JSON string array of the current application's configuration file in the [metadata](../../quick-start/module-configuration-file.md#metadata) based on a given module name, ExtensionAbility name, and metadata name.
 This API returns the result synchronously.
+The result value is a string array.

 > **NOTE**
 >